 - Immaterial

 - Self-standing things I can not "hold in my hand"

-- E.g., An idea, a goal, a wish, ...
+- E.g., idea, goal, wish, ...

 - It exists at any one point in time

 - This idea may change over time but retains its identity

 - Properties

 - Dependant (not-self-standing) things including

 - Quality, e.g. Size, Weight

 - Function, e.g., Control, Activation, Neutralisation

 - Role, e.g., Catalyst, Pathogen

 - Disposition, e.g., HeatResistence

 - Site

-- point or area on a material entity
+- point or area on/of a material entity

+- e.g., the area occupied by Manchester

 - not to be confused with segments of that entity